nnnPersimmon/basilisk/scenarios/README.md

 An optional input message, `sunEclipseInMsg`, can be used to account for solar eclipses.
 If not set, the CSS defaults to the spacecraft always being in the sun.

-## Modifications Included

-This version of the script introduces new command-line options for customizing the simulation, including flags for using CSS constellations, platforms, eclipse considerations, and the Kelly factor.
-Additionally, parameters for the number of cycles and sensors have been added to provide further flexibility in simulation setups.

----

-This `README.md` provides comprehensive instructions for setting up and running the modified Basilisk scenario script, along with detailed information on the parameters and configurations available.
-Let me know if you need further adjustments!